ravendb/docs/version_3/docs/client-api/commands/documents/get.dotnet.markdown

 **Parameters**

-- keyPrefix - prefix for which to documents should be returned
+- keyPrefix - prefix for which documents should be returned
 - matches - pipe ('|') separated values for which document keys (after 'keyPrefix') should be matched ('?' any single character, '*' any characters)
 - start - number of documents that should be skipped
 - pageSize - maximum number of documents that will be retrieved